 Egyptian Pound (Photo: Reuters)

-The central bank said it had offered $40 million and sold $37.8 million at a cut-off price of 7.7301 pounds per dollar , unchanged from Sunday's rate.
+The central bank said it offered $40 million for sale on Sunday and sold $38.4 million at a cut-off price of 7.5301 pounds per dollar, the same as a sale on Thursday.

 The rates at which banks are allowed to trade dollars are determined by the results of Central Bank sales, giving the bank effective control over official exchange rates.

 It was unclear whether the Central Bank would allow the pound to weaken further.